 See the Men's OR Hemispheres Bib See the Women's OR Hemispheres Bib

-Released in late 2018, the Outdoor Research Hemispheres kit garnered a lot of attention among backcountry skiers due to its claimed balance of weather protection and freedom of movement.
-To test this, I hit the skin track and resort with the Hemispheres Bib this past season, where it encountered everything from fresh powder to heavy, wet snow typical of the Pacific Northwest.
-In the end, it proved just as capable in the backcountry as it was on lift-assisted terrain and impressed me with its comfort, wind- and waterproofing ability, and stretchiness.
-Below we break down the Hemispheres’ weather protection, breathability, comfort, storage, fit and sizing, and more.
-To see how the Hemispheres Bib stacks up, see our article on the best ski pants.
+Outdoor Research Hemispheres’ kit garnered a lot of attention at its release in 2018 due to its claimed balance of weather protection and freedom of movement.
+To put it to the test, we hit the skin track and resort with the Hemispheres Bib, where it encountered everything from fresh powder to heavy, wet snow typical of the Pacific Northwest.
+In the end, it proved just as capable in the backcountry as it was on lift-assisted terrain and impressed us with its comfort, weatherproofing ability, and stretchiness.
+Below we outline our experiences with the Hemispheres Bib.
+To see how it stacks up, see our article on the best ski pants.
 To complete your kit, we've also tested and reviewed the OR Hemispheres Jacket.

 - Build Quality and Durability